dbaranger/InteractionPoweR/README.md

 ### Example 6

 *Any* variable can be skewed and/or binary in these simulations.
-If a variable is binary, the skew can be computed from the proportion of 1:0 using the `binary.p2skew` convenience function.
-Here is an example of a single data set where all variables are binary and x2 & y are skewed (the x1 0:1 ratio of 0.5 corresponds to a skew of 0).
+If a variable is binary, the skew can be computed from the probability of 1 vs 0 using the `binary.p2skew` convenience function.
+Here is an example of a single data set where all variables are binary and x2 & y are skewed (the x1 probability of 0.5 corresponds to a skew of 0).

 ``` r
 set.seed(2020)